cardboard-iguana/cardboard-iguana.com/log/2022-07-29-offsec-live-pen-200.md

 author:: Nathan Acks
 date:: 2022-07-29

 Joining late, because of OS updates.
-It looks like we’re talking about SQL Injection today.
+It looks like we're talking about SQL Injection today.

 ## SQL Injection (SQLi)

 * Remember that `#` can be used for comments in SQL, in addition to `--`.
-* It’s common to also test that login queries only return a single result.
+* It's common to also test that login queries only return a single result.
 So sometimes you need to tack on `LIMIT 1` to achieve a login bypass.
-It’s worth always doing this, since adding a `LIMIT` won’t harm login bypass attempts that don’t have this check.
+It's worth always doing this, since adding a `LIMIT` won't harm login bypass attempts that don't have this check.
 * If you find one SQLi error in a website/application, there will probably be others!
 * Remember that `information_schema.tables` and `information_schema.columns` tables can be used to extract database structural information in MySQL.
 Of these, `information_schema.columns` is perhaps the more useful, as it contains both `table_name` and `column_name` columns (`table_schema` is the database name).